 *If you are a prospective first-time buyer currently renting then it is worth reading about and registering for the rental exchange scheme.
 The scheme essentially records your rental payment data.
 This means whenever you pay your rent on time this will affect your credit score and push it upwards.

-Applying for too much credit in a short period of time will affect your credit score as the more rejections you get the worse it looks on your credit file.
-Most lenders also have black box criterias that pick up on the rejections on your credit file and instantly refuse you credit.
+Applying for too much credit in a short period of time will affect your credit score as the more rejections you get the worse it looks on your credit file, if you are looking to improve your credit score then you should avoid making too many credit applications.
+Most lenders also have black box criteria that pick up on the rejections on your credit file and instantly refuse you credit.
 This is why the general rule if thumb is to not apply blindly for any credit within 3 months of a major credit application such as a mortgage.

 These searches can also be seen by other lenders who want to offer you credit.
 Soft searches on the other hand don't leave footprints which are visible to anyone but you on your credit file.

 Well no one really knows as this is specific to each lender and we don't have access to that information as it is proprietary to the specific lender.
-The best rule of thumb is to make 1 credit application within 3 months.
+The best rule of thumb is to make 1 credit application within 3 months if you are looking on how to improve your credit score.

 Negative information such as missed payments, CCJs, bankruptcy etc will stay on your credit record for 6 years whilst other things such as credit searches only stay a year but lenders are really usually more interested in activities between 6 and 24 months as this gives a better indication of your present behaviour.